sezanzeb/input-remapper/README.md

 <h1 align="center">Input Remapper</h1>

 <p align="center">
-  An easy to use tool to change the behaviour of your input devices.<br/>
+  An easy to use tool for Linux to change the behaviour of your input devices.<br/>
   Supports X11, Wayland, combinations, programmable macros, joysticks, wheels,<br/>
   triggers, keys, mouse-movements and more.
 Maps any input to any other input.
 </p>